tus/tus-js-client/docs/api.md

     console.log("Error", err)
     console.log("Request", err.originalRequest)
     console.log("Response", err.originalResponse)

     var status = err.originalResponse ? err.originalResponse.getStatus() : 0
     // Do not retry if the status is a 403. if (status === 403) {
       return false
     }

     // For any other status code, we retry. return true
 }
 ```

+#### onUploadUrlAvailable

+*Default value:* `null`

+An optional function called once the upload URL is available.
+At this point, the `tus.Upload#url` property is guaranteed to be accessible and valid.
+This occurs after inspecting the `Location` header in the response to the initial POST request, or when an upload URL is confirmed using a HEAD request.
+Due to network errors and retries, this callback might be invoked multiple times for a single upload.

 #### headers